Yvette Mimieux: Television

 Mimieux had one of the leads in The Most Deadly Game (1970–1971), a short-lived television series from Aaron Spelling.
 She replaced Inger Stevens, who had been slated to star,— but died one month before production began.
 For this role, Mimieux was nominated for the 1971 Golden Globe Award for Best Television Actress — Drama Series.

 Around 1971, Mimieux had a business selling Haitian products and studied archaeology; she traveled several months of each year.
 After making the television movies Death Takes a Holiday (1971) and Black Noon (1971), she sued her agent for not providing her with movie work despite having taken her money.

-Mimieux was an air hostess in MGM's hostage thriller Skyjacked (1972), starring Charlton Heston and James Brolin and was in the Fox science-fiction film The Neptune Factor (1973).
+Mimieux played the head stewardess in MGM's hostage thriller Skyjacked (1972), starring Charlton Heston and James Brolin and was in the Fox science-fiction film The Neptune Factor (1973).

 By the early 1970s, Mimieux was unhappy with the roles offered to actresses:The women they [male screenwriters] write are all one-dimensional.
 They have no complexity in their lives.
 It's all surface.
 There's nothing to play.
 They're either sex objects or vanilla pudding.

 Mimieux had been writing for several years before this film, mostly journalism and short stories.
 She had the idea for a story about a Pirandello-like theme:the study of a woman, the difference between what she appears to be and what she is: appearance vs reality...[the more I thought about the character] the more I wanted to play her.
 Here was the kind of nifty, multifaceted part I'd been looking for.
 So instead of a short story, I wrote it as a film.

 Mimieux wrote a thriller, which she took to producers Aaron Spelling and Leonard Goldberg, who then produced it for ABC as a television film.
 It aired as Hit Lady (1974), in which Mimieux played the title character.